beviu/m2-internship/updates.typ

 === User interrupt fault range

 - New MSR that define a range of memory for which every page fault results in a user interrupt.
-- The handler doesn't know if the address it got is associated to a valid VMA (it might or might not keep a record of the valid VMAs).
+- Handler won't know if the faulting address is inside a valid VMA (it might or might not keep a record of the valid VMAs).

 == Microbenchmarks